 Students who enter college with a high level of academic preparedness are less likely to need remedial education and are more likely to complete their degrees on time.
 Academic preparedness can be assessed by the proportion of students taking the ACT who meet college readiness benchmarks.
 Benchmark scores in English, math, reading, and science delineate a 75 percent likelihood of attaining at least a "C" in first-year college courses (e.g., biology).
-Figure 13a demonstrates that a relatively low proportion of high school graduates in Indiana take the ACT.
-Figure 13b indicates that the percentage of ACT-tested high school graduates meeting or exceeding benchmark scores was higher in Indiana than in several peer states.
-Nonetheless, many students did not meet the benchmark in each subject.
+Figure 13a demonstrates that a relatively high proportion of high school graduates in Missouri take the ACT.
+Figure 13b indicates that the percentage of ACT-tested high school graduates meeting or exceeding benchmark scores in English was higher in Missouri than in most comparison states, but Missouri students scored lower than students in most comparison states in science, reading, and mathematics.